 Two new scholarship funds were established at BHCC by generous donors.
 Jessica and Naiff Bethoney endowed the Bethoney Family New Beginnings Scholarship and Doris and Dan Partan created the Gateway Scholarship.
 Both of these scholarship programs are designed to help students who may not be eligible for government grants or loans.

 Foundation’s Annual Gala Raises $215,000 for New and Continuing Scholarships

-The scholarship funding will support the continuation of the Ruby Anniversary Scholarship program and the establishment of Foundation Silver Scholarships.
-These scholarships were created to assist the College with one of its top priorities, student completion.
+Donations received through the 2015 annual gala are funding students through the continuation of the Ruby Anniversary Scholarship program [add the link to the Ruby Scholars booklet] and the establishment of Foundation Silver Scholarships.
+These scholarships assist the College with one of its top priorities, student completion.
 Read the full story and see photos here: bhcc.edu/gala

 The TJX Foundation awarded its fourth grant of $25,000 to Bunker Hill Community College for the Mary L. Fifield Student Emergency Assistance Fund.
 During the past five years, TJX, through The TJX Companies and The TJX Foundation, has contributed $125,000 to Student Emergency Assistance at BHCC, which has helped approximately 150 students cope with an unexpected financial crisis and thus stay in school.

 Barnes & Noble College Contributes $100,000 to BHCC Work Study Program

 Barnes & Noble College contributed $100,000 to supplement funds available through the College Work Study Program at BHCC.
 The program is federally funded but the demand for jobs on campus is greater than the federal resources allocated to the College.
 The company’s contribution was designated for the 2014-15 and 2015-16 school years.
 Barnes & Noble College manages the BHCC Bookstore and is a subsidiary of Barnes & Noble, Inc.